scheidelg/deskbackup/pages/scripting_and_programming/hexdiff.md

     comparison.
 The differences are identified by comparing the hexdump of each file.
 Defaults to byte-by-byte comparison.

-    This is potentially useful to inspect files for content hidden using steganographic techniques.
+    This can be useful to inspect files for content that's been hidden using steganography.

     Output only includes the bits, nibbles, or bytes that are different between the two files.
 See the '-c' option for details.